-The availability of suitable habitat for, and the use of this habitat by, juvenile Atlantic cod (Gadus morhua) in Placentia Bay, Newfoundland during 1995 were investigated.
-Availability of habitat was established both by deep sea submersible (PISCES IV and SDL-1) and by a groundtruthed QTC View integrated acoustic seabed classification system.
+We investigated the availability of suitable habitat for and the use of this habitat by juvenile Atlantic cod (Gadus morhua) in Placentia Bay, Newfoundland during 1995.
+Availability of habitat was established both by deep sea submersible (PISCES IV & SDL-1) and by a groundtruthed OTC VIEW integrated acoustic seabed classification system.
 Habitat use of age 1 to 4 year old juvenile cod was conducted in April 1995 using submersibles.
-A total of 40 hours of "on-bottom" videotape, audiotape, and written records from 13 day dives and two night dives were analysed.
-Habitat types were characterized by depth, substrate particle size, bathymetric relief, and the presence or absence of macroalgae.
-The agreement between visual assessments of bottom type and those derived from echo sounder signals was good.
+We analysed a total of 40 hours of "onbottom" videotape, audiotape, and written records from 13 day dives and two night dives.
+Habitat types were characterised by depth, substrate particle size, bathymetric relief, and the presence or absence of macroalgae.
+We found the agreement between visual assessments of bottom type and those derived from echo sounder signals was good.
 Substrate selection by juvenile cod was age specific.
-Eighty percent of age 2-4 juvenile cod were found to be associated with areas of coarse substrate and high bathymetric relief (i.e., submarine cliffs).
-In contrast 59% of age 1 cod were found primarily in areas with a gravel substrate and low relief.
+Age 2 - 4 juvenile cod were found to be associated with areas of coarse substrate and high bathymetric relief (i.e., submarine cliffs) - 80% of individuals.
+In contrast, age 1 cod were found primarily in areas with a gravel substrate and low relief - 59% of individuals.
 Juvenile cod of neither age group exhibited selection for substrates with macroalgae cover.
-By integrating information on the substrate associations of juvenile cod with acoustically sampled bottom classification data over a broad area (15 nm2), it was determined that the amount of suitable habitat for juvenile cod was a small portion of that available and the location of suitable habitat was age specific.
-Such information should refine the use of juvenile survey data and help to determine survey designs.
+By integrating information on the substrate associations of juvenile cod with acoustically sampled bottom classification data over a broad area (15 nm^2) , we were able to determine that the amount of suitable habitat for juvenile cod was a small portion of that available and the location of suitable habitat was age specific.
+Such information should refine our use of juvenile survey data and help to determine survey designs.